HL7/VhDir/pages/_includes/guidance.md

 ### Organization Role

+Similar to the Practitioner Role above, Organization Role provides a means of describing the same data, but the reference point being the organization alone.
+Example include 1) the organizational members of an association (hospitals in a hospital association), 2) organizational members of an insurance network and the service they provide at specific location as part of the network, and 3) two distinct organizations in partnership creating a service (e.g. cancer center) at a location.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 2: Example 2 - In progress</strong></figcaption>
   <img src="assets/images/Diagram2.jpg" class="figure-img img-responsive img-rounded center-block" alt="Diagram2.jpg" />
 </figure>

 ### Network / Product Plan

+Network is a group of practitioners and organizations optionally qualified by healthcare service and location that deliver healthcare services on behalf of a payer for individuals enrolled in a product/plan that have specific characteristics (e.g HMO, PPO, Specialty)

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 3: Example 3 - In Progress</strong></figcaption>